Ten years ago, I woke up at 35 with a quiet, uncomfortable realization: I wasn’t where I thought I’d be.

 Accidental Lives vs Intentional Lives

-Most people don’t fail to reach their goals because they lack discipline.
+Most highly motivated people don’t fail to reach their goals because they lack discipline.
 They fail because they never clearly decide what they’re building.

 You can work incredibly hard and still end up somewhere you didn’t mean to be.
 Hard work without direction doesn’t compound.
 It just exhausts you.